Seasonal Care: Weather-Related Tips For Adult Dogs

 Exercise and Mental Stimulation

 Physical exercise and mental stimulation are vital for a happy and well-adjusted dog.
 Regularly engaging in activities such as walks, runs, fetch, or obedience training helps your dog burn off excess energy and maintain a healthy weight.
-Mental stimulation, such as puzzle toys, -dispensing toys, or training sessions, helps keep your dog's mind sharp and prevents boredom or destructive behaviors.
+Mental stimulation, such as puzzle toys, treat-dispensing toys, or training sessions, helps keep your dog's mind sharp and prevents boredom or destructive behaviors.

 Importance of Vaccinations